Pavithyra/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 Scenario 1: General Knowledge
 Broad Prompt: "Tell me about AI."
 Key Findings

-1.
-Broad Prompts vs. Refined Prompts: o
+1.Broad Prompts vs. Refined Prompts:

-GPT-4 and Claude adapt well to both, but provide significantly deeper insights when given a structured prompt. o
+oGPT-4 and Claude adapt well to both, but provide significantly deeper insights when given a structured prompt.

-Gemini and Llama 3 perform better when given refined prompts, struggling with depth on broad queries.
+oGemini and Llama 3 perform better when given refined prompts, struggling with depth on broad queries.

-2.
-Accuracy:
-o
+2.Accuracy:

-All models were generally accurate, but open-source models like Llama 3 sometimes provided less precise answers in unstructured queries.
+oAll models were generally accurate, but open-source models like Llama 3 sometimes provided less precise answers in unstructured queries.

-3.
-Depth of Response:
+3.Depth of Response:
-o
-GPT-4 consistently delivered the deepest responses, especially with refined prompts. o
+oGPT-4 consistently delivered the deepest responses, especially with refined prompts.

-Claude performed well in logical reasoning and creativity. o
+oClaude performed well in logical reasoning and creativity.

-Gemini struggled slightly with depth but performed adequately. o
+oGemini struggled slightly with depth but performed adequately.

-Llama 3 required very specific prompting for best results.
+oLlama 3 required very specific prompting for best results.

 ## Result

 For general use cases, GPT-4 and Claude are the best choices, with GPT-4 leading in technical and deep knowledge.

-•
-For more structured and technical explanations, Claude and Gemini can perform well if given clear instructions.
+•For more structured and technical explanations, Claude and Gemini can perform well if given clear instructions.

-•
-For open-source alternatives, Llama 3 works decently but struggles without explicit prompting.
+•For open-source alternatives, Llama 3 works decently but struggles without explicit prompting.